Table of Contents

 An easement is a "nonpossessory" property interest that allows the holder of the easement to have a right of way or use property that they do not own or possess.
 An easement doesn't allow the easement holder to occupy the land or to exclude others from the land unless they interfere with the easement holder's use.
 In contrast, the property owner may continue to use the easement and may exclude everyone except the easement holder from the land.

 Land affected or "burdened" by an easement is called a "servient estate," while the land or person benefited by the easement is known as the "dominant estate."
+It is the responsibility of the dominate estate holder for maintenance and upkeep of the easement.
 If the easement benefits a particular piece of land, it's said to be "appurtenant" to the land.
 If the easement only benefits an individual personally, not as an owner of a particular piece of land, the easement is known as "in gross."

 Most types of easements are affirmative, which means that they allow the use of another's land.
 Less common are negative easements, which usually involve preserving a person's access to light or view by limiting what can be done on a neighboring or nearby property.

 Easements are usually created by a transfer in a deed or some other written document such as a will or contract.
 Creating an easement requires the same formalities as the transferring or creating of other interests in land.
-It typically requires a written document, a signature, and proper delivery of the document.
+It typically requires a written document, a signature, in the majority of states a notary seal is required, and proper recording at the county clerk's office or register of deeds where the property is located.

 In limited cases, a court will create an easement by implying its existence based on the circumstances.
 Two common easements created by implication are easements of necessity and easements implied from quasi-easements.
 Easements of necessity are typically implied to give access to a landlocked piece of property.
 Easements implied from quasi-easements are based on a landowner's prior use of part of his or her property for the benefit of another portion of his land.